luisotavio88/GettingandCleaningData/README.md

 2 - Load activity labels + features infos

-3 - Extract only the data on mean and standard deviation
+3 - Loads both the training and test datasets and extract only the data on mean and standard deviation

 4 - Loads the activity and subject data for each dataset, and merges those columns with the dataset